hariharansr2004/Java-Cheat-Sheet/README.md

 - Yes.
 We can have two or more static methods with the same name, but parameters or datatypes should be different.

 ### Can we overload methods that differ only by static keywords?
-- We cannot overload two methods in Java if they differ only by static keyword (the number of parameters and types of parameters is the same).
+- We cannot overload two methods in Java if they differ only by static keyword bcz method overloading depends on method signature — i.e. method name and parameter list (number or type of parameters).
+- But the static keyword is not part of the method signature, so the compiler treats both methods as having the same signature, causing a compile-time error.

 ```java
 public class Test {
 	public static void foo() {